-- 3.1 This home warranty insurance policy provides coverage for any Defect in the Building Envelope of the New Home that results in the failure of the Building Envelope to perform its intended function for a period of 5 years from and including the Commencement Date. - 3.2 This home warranty insurance policy may provide optional coverage for any Defect in the Building Envelope of the New Home that results in the failure of the Building Envelope to perform its intended Function for an additional 2 years to that home warranty insurance coverage provided under Subsection A.3.1.
+- 3.1 This Home Warranty Insurance Policy provides coverage for any Defect in the Building Envelope of the home that results in the failure of the Building Envelope to perform its intended function for a period of five (5) years from and including the Commencement Date. - 3.2 This Home Warranty Insurance Policy may provide optional coverage for any Defect in the Building Envelope of the home that results in the failure of the Building Envelope to perform its intended Function for an additional two (2) years to that home warranty insurance coverage provided under Subsection A.3.1.